 Truss Masts

-The first truss rod mast arms that did not have guy wires were used in the mid 1950s.
-They have been the standard way to suspend signals in New Jersey, whether vertical or horizontal, since that time.
+The first truss rod mast arms that did not have guy wires may have been installed as early as 1949 or so.
+They have been the standard way to suspend signals in New Jersey, whether vertical or horizontal, since the mid ’50s.
 Today, they are still widely used in new installations, although tubular mast arms are equally common.
 Most new NJ installations today use a combination of truss and tubular masts.

 Vintage Views